openwdl/wdl/versions/development/SPEC.md

 * All required call inputs which do not have defaults should be filled by the calling workflow.
 * A workflow is allowed not to specify optional inputs in a call's input block.
-  In this case, the inputs bubble up to become an input to the workflow instead.
+  In this case, the inputs bubble up to become a nested input to the workflow instead.
     * Example: an unsupplied input might have the fully-qualified name `my_workflow.my_task.my_task_input.`
 * If that workflow is used as a subworkflow, the input is allowed to bubble up